nightfallai/nightfall_dlp_action/README.md

 NightfallDLP can run in a Github Workflow triggered by the following events:
 1) PULL_REQUEST
 2) PUSH

+## Nightfall AI DLP Scan API
+Nightfall AI’s DLP Scan API allows you to discover, classify, and protect sensitive data across all of your SaaS applications.
+Nightfall’s mission is to enable you to protect your internal secrets as well as your customers’ sensitive information.
+Learn more

 ## Detectors
 Each detector represents a type of information you want to search for in your code scans (e.g. CRYPTOGRAPHIC_KEY).
 The